ayatmarzie/ayatmarzie.github.io/README.md

 TOEFL : R:22, L:25, S:20, W:24, TOTAL:91
 GRE: by October 3

-### Due to GRE I am not able to answer my emails fast.
-Thank you for your patience
+### Due to GRE exam, I am not able to answer my emails fast.
+Thank you for your patience.